A Spirit of Fear

 By Kyndra Steinmann

-How often, I wonder, do I say “no” to something because I am afraid?
+How often, I wonder, do I say “no” to something because of a spirit of fear?
 “No” to the children’s desire to do something.
 “No” to good opportunities, to friendships, to grace?

 Lately, I’ve been thinking about this a great deal.
 I see so much anxiety and fear in the social media groups I belong to and among my real life friends.
 We are all carrying so much anxiety and fear.
 “What if my child….?”
 “What if my husband…?”
 “What if our financial situation….?”